ZeroOrI/BadTranslationEntertainment/ksc.md

 "And?
 I thought that telling you all will be just waste of time.
 Why did you ask?
 Planning to became his new girlfriend?"

-So far she din't mention Kiyotaka.
+So far she didn't mention Kiyotaka.
 My question was aimed to confirm my concerns.
 Sato-san didn't answer my question.
 I could not see her face.

 "Karuizawa-san broke up with Hirata-kun for another 'goal', am I right?"